ASDA has changed the supplier of its in-store radio stations from KVH Studios to Mood Media.

-The radio station, which launched in February, can be heard across more than 600 stores nationwide and plays two pre-recorded shows daily, from 10:00–14:00 and 15:00–18:00.
+ASDA Radio, which launched in earlier this year, can be heard across more than 600 stores nationwide and plays two pre-recorded shows daily, from 10:00–14:00 and 15:00–18:00.
 The morning show is presented by Nick Snaith, with Amy Voce taking over for the later slot.

 “As someone who has spent years working on breakfast shows in commercial radio, it’s going to be a delight hosting a show at a sensible hour, and even better, when it’s for one of my favourite UK brands and friendliest supermarkets,” says Amy Voce, host of the afternoon slot.
 “I’m loving the variety of songs we’re playing and hearing from the staff and customers, so hope they love it too.”

 “We’ve completely reinvigorated Asda Radio with Mood.
 It’s a modern, relevant national radio station that delivers content that not only excites and inspires our colleagues, it also creates better engagement with our customers,” said Andy Murray, Chief Customer Officer at Asda.

 “The clever use of targeted playlists, colleague shout outs and inspiration and meal ideas coming from well-known DJs mean we have really enhanced the in-store experience.”